bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 01:29:13

-Well, to the first one, so The problem I guess is we have lots of good views into what's going on if you read Optech, but the average Wall Street Journal reader is not gonna read Optech.
+Well, to the first one, so the problem I guess is we have lots of good views into what's going on if you read Optech, but the average Wall Street Journal reader is not gonna read Optech.
-So I guess then the countermeasure would have to be some popular science writer actually writing about random Bitcoin core requests as if they're like super interesting.
+So I guess then the countermeasure would have to be some popular science writer actually writing about random Bitcoin Core requests as if they're like super interesting.
 And that just takes a great science communicator or a great technology communicator who somehow can do it without coming across as a complete shill.

 NVK: 01:29:43